Saïna’s story – A song for my beloved grandpa, Ralph

 Start with quiet, gentle music and see how the person reacts.

-You can also use pictures or photos alongside the music to reminisce and share memories.
+You can use pictures or photos alongside the music to reminisce and share memories, this can also help them to tell their story and share their personal history.

-If the person seems uncomfortable or distressed, try something different – it may just be that they don’t like that particular music or song, but bear in mind that music can also trigger negative emotions or bad memories.
+If the person seems uncomfortable or distressed, try something different – it may just be that they don’t like that particular music or song, but remember that music can also trigger negative emotions or bad memories.

-If this happens, the best response may just be to turn off the music and sit with them to offer comfort and reassurance.
+If this happens, the best response is to turn off the music and sit with them to offer comfort and reassurance.

 If you need advice on music and dementia – or any other aspect of dementia – please call the Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December), email helpline@dementiauk.org or you can also book a phone or virtual appointment with an Admiral Nurse.